alissatroiano/Hue/README.md

 ### Research & Planning

+***Note: the research and planning portion of this README was creeated during the first version of this software.
+This application has been modified since and this section is being edited accordingly***

 #### User Stories

 User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project.
 As practiced in agile development, each user story coincides with a feature of the Hue application and will be accomplished in one sprint.